Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 Proton Mail allows 2FA with hardware U2F or FIDO2 tokens in addition to TOTP while Mailfence only supports TOTP.

-Additionally, when 2FA is activated on Mailfence, you can only define a single service password for each of IMAP, SMTP, POP, etc, and it is displayed only once !
-This is nonsense and forces you to configure all of your devices at the same time or save this should-be-displayed-only-once password for a later use…
+Additionally, when 2FA is activated on Mailfence, you need to define dedicated passwords for each service (IMAP, SMTP, POP, etc) but you can only define a single password for each of them, which is displayed only once at set up time !
+This is nonsense as such a password should be unique per device, not per service.
+This is just how it’s done everywhere else… This mailfence system forces you to configure all of your devices at the same time (and do it again for all of them each time you add one)…

 Mailfence logo